NanoComp/meep/doc/docs/Python_User_Interface.md

 **`get_epsilon_point(pt, omega=0)`**
 —
 Given a frequency `omega` and a `Vector3` `pt`, returns the average eigenvalue of the permittivity tensor at that location and frequency.
+If `omega` is non-zero, the result is complex valued; otherwise it is the real, frequency-independent part of ε (the $\omega\to\infty$ limit).

 **`initialize_field(c, func)`**
 —